 Our library’s mission and policies concerning fines, social media, programming, and more.

-Missoula Public Library Trustees have voted to join the Montana State Library and many libraries across the U.S. to equalize library services to all citizens.
+Missoula Public Library Board of Trustees has voted to join the Montana State Library and many libraries across the U.S. to equalize library services to all citizens.
 Studies show that overdue fines deter users with limited income from using a library because they are afraid to incur debt.
 These are the very citizens who need library services the most.
 Libraries that have dropped their overdue fines policies show a surprising dual effect: more users return to the library with late materials in hand; and monetary donations increase when users can keep materials a few more days until they have finished using them.
 Missoula Public Library’s Fine-Free policy change applies only to late fees.
 Interlibrary Loan overdues and lost or damaged materials are not covered by the new policy.
 More info on pg.
 25 of our Policy Manual (pdf download)

 The Missoula Public Library (MPL) is committed to using current social media.
 Social media is defined as any Web application, site, or account created and maintained by Missoula Public Library (MPL) which facilitates an environment for library staff and library users to share opinions and information about library-related subjects or issues.